-By Beth Phillips, CO-OP Director of Strategic Portfolio Growth and John Patton, CO-OP Senior Payments Advisor
+By Beth Phillips, Co-op Director of Strategic Portfolio Growth and John Patton, Co-op Senior Payments Advisor

-3 Summertime Spending Predictions
+3 Spending Predictions for the Holiday Shopping Season

 What Credit Unions Should Do Now

 Here are a few areas to focus on as your members gear up for this year’s holiday shopping season.

 - Activate your Spend & Get Campaigns: Make sure you’re incenting your members to use your cards when they do their shopping this holiday season, by boosting rewards for select merchant category codes through a Spend & Get campaign.
 This can be done in a variety of ways, such as offering double or triple rewards points, or even by crediting dollars directly to members’ checking or savings accounts for purchases in certain category codes.
 And don’t forget about your local merchants!